jpmondet/transintentlation/README.md

 pip install .
 ```

-## Usage as CLI:
+## Usage as CLI

 By default, shows the commands to apply on a device to conform with the intended config :

 ``transintentlation intent.cfg running.cfg``

 Example output :

 ```
 !====================================================================================================
 !COMMANDS TO APPLY TO BE IN SYNC WITH THE INTENT CONFIG:
 !====================================================================================================
 !!CLEANINGS AND MODIFICATIONS
 !---------------------------
 no banner motd
 no hostname RUNNING_HOSTNAME
 interface loopback0
  no ip address 172.18.0.6/23